-Question: I am in love with someone since one year.
+Question: I am in love with someone for one year.
 He is very nice.
-We have been trying to convince our parents to accept our relationship since the past nine months, but there is no progress.
+We have been trying to convince our parents to accept our relationship for the past nine months, but there is no progress.
 They are not going to accept him as he is of a different caste.
 Now they have started searching for an alliance for me and are forcing me to marry.
 I’m confused.
 Should I take a stand and just go marry the man I love or should I think of my parent’s respect in society and do as they say.
 Both are very risky to me.
-I don’t know what would be the after effects of my elopement (for which my guy is ready to support in all ways possible) or if I listen to my parents will I be doing justice to the marriage as I will not be able to face myself again.
+I don’t know what would be the after-effects of my elopement (for which my guy is ready to support in all ways possible) or if I listen to my parents will I be doing justice to the marriage as I will not be able to face myself again.
 What would be your advice?
 Which risk is affordable?

 Answer: It is a complicated situation.
 I can understand your concerns.
 You are in a dicey situation.
 I can’t really comment on which situation is better to choose or as you asked which “risk is affordable”.